Global well posedness for a two-fluid model: Introduction

-\end{thm} { \begin{rem} Since the Rayleigh friction term $R $ does not improve the regularity of our system (See Lemma \ref{NS}), the results we get here are the same as for the classical Navier-Stokes equations. \end{rem} } \begin{rem} If one assumes that all the above physical constants are normalized to one, then this would yield nice cancelations in the system and thus would avoid some extra technical difficulties.
+{}{where $ c_1 $ is a constant only depending on dimension.} } \end{thm} \begin{rem} Since the Rayleigh friction term $R $ does not improve the regularity of our system (See Lemma \ref{NS}), the results we get here are the same as for the classical Navier-Stokes equations. \end{rem} \begin{rem} If one assumes that all the above physical constants are normalized to one, then this would yield nice cancelations in the system and thus would avoid some extra technical difficulties.
 Indeed, in such a case, the system reads as follows

 with the initial data

 Defining the bulk velocity $u=\frac{v_-+v_+}{2}$ and the electrical current $j=\frac{v_+-v_-}{2}$ we can rewrite the system \eqref{NSM1}, as in \cite{AIM}, in the following equivalent form